Christopher Snowden

 Sir Christopher Maxwell Snowden, FRS, FRAEng, FIET (born 1956) is a British electronic engineer and academic.
-He was the former Vice-Chancellor of Surrey University (2005–2015) and of the University of Southampton (2015–2019).
-He was president of Universities UK for a two-year term until 31 July 2015 and is currently chairman of the ERA Foundation.
+He was the former Vice-Chancellor of Surrey University (2005–2015), and of the University of Southampton (2015–2019).
+He was president of Universities UK for a two-year term until 31 July 2015.
+He is currently the chairman of the ERA Foundation.

 Biography

 Early career

-Snowden studied electronic and electrical engineering at the University of Leeds, gaining a BSc in 1977, an MSc and a PhD in 1982.
+Snowden studied electronic and electrical engineering at the University of Leeds, gaining a BSc in 1977, and an MSc and PhD in 1982.
 His PhD involved microwave oscillators for radar applications and semiconductor device modelling.
 He conducted his PhD research at Racal-MESL Ltd near Edinburgh in Scotland as well as at the University of Leeds.

 From 1977-78, Snowden was an application engineer for Mullard Applications Laboratory.
 He lectured at the Department of Electronics in the University of York from 1982 to 1983.
 From 1983 to 2005 he was a member of staff at the University of Leeds, his former alma mater, working in the Department of Electrical and Electronic Engineering, and becoming professor of microwave engineering in 1992.
 He was head of the school from 1995 to 1998 and briefly acted as warden of Bodington Hall.
 While at Leeds he was a founder of the Institute of Microwave and Photonics and had 50 PhD students under his supervision.
 He also worked at M/A-COM in the US between 1989–1991 as senior staff scientist in the Corporate Research and Development Centre, based just outside Boston.

 In 1998, he was appointed to the board of Filtronic plc as Executive Director of Technology, where he initiated the Global Technology Group.
 He was subsequently appointed joint chief executive officer of Filtronic plc in 1999.
 In 2001, he became chief executive officer of Filtronic ICS.

 He was also a visiting professor at Durham University until 2005 and a visiting scientist at the Delft University of Technology from 1996 to 1998.